 sudo add-apt-repository ppa:olive-editor/olive-editor sudo apt-get update sudo apt-get install olive-editor

-For other Linux, one can use SNAP command:
+For other Linux, one can use the SNAP command:

 sudo snap install --edge olive-editor